Economist watching guide

 Turn a transcript into a research memo

-Create one small research skill
+Create one LaTeX skill

 Connectors